marciof/Eon/interpreter/README.md

 # To Do #

 - Try embedding PicoLisp to check how easy/hard it is.
 (ECL?
-Io?)
+Io?
+Chibi-Scheme?)
   - Verify requirements: CFFI C/Java, immutable maps/sets/lists, unwind, Unicode, scope, prototype
   - Remove or cleanup Boynton Scheme?
     - Simple functional tests with Valgrind.